blablabla

 $19.99 one-time (iOS)

 The veteran.
-Rehearsal Pro has been around longer than any other app in this space.
-It's been featured in the New York Times, Fast Company, and Backstage.
+Rehearsal Pro has been around longer than any other app in this space, and plenty of working actors swear by it.
 The core workflow is tape-and-highlight: you record yourself reading all the parts, then highlight your lines.
 During rehearsal, it mutes your highlighted sections so you can speak them live.

 A lot of actors swear by it.
 The recorded audio means you control exactly how the other character sounds.
 The highlighting system is well-built.
 And at $19.99 with no subscription, the economics are hard to argue with.